jasonsatran/spark-meta/README.md

 - Empty Strings:  The count of empty strings in a column
 - Null Values:  The count of null values in a column
 - Percent Fill:  The percentage of records that are not empty string or null
+- Percent Numeric:  The percentage of records that are numeric

 ### A Note about Performance